grocha78/The-Most-Professional-README-Ever/README.md

 The following dependencies must be installed to run the application:
 Inquirer 8.2.4
 ## Usage
-In order to use this application: Type node index in terminal and answer all following questions.
+In order to use this application: Type node index into the terminal, press enter and then answer all questions when prompted
 ## Tests
 None
 ## Credits
-This was created by me, Guadaulupe Rocha
+Guadalupe Rocha
 ## License
 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 This project is licensed under the MIT license.
 Please click here for more info: https://opensource.org/licenses/MIT